From Tacoma to Ballard, light-rail changes, soaring real estate prices bring a cascade of new costs

 But that choice, and many others from Ballard to Tacoma, are generating surprise costs as Sound Transit learns more about the region’s sloppy soils, obscure utility lines and awkward highway crossings.

-Project managers explained in greater detail Thursday how all these obstacles, allow with a 52% regional growth in property values since 2015, caused a $5 billion spike in Sound Transit light-rail construction costs revealed last week.
+Project managers explained in greater detail Thursday how all these obstacles, along with a 52% regional growth in property values since 2015, caused a $5 billion spike in Sound Transit light-rail construction costs revealed last week.

 Even the elevated track segments in Ballard and West Seattle, as currently portrayed by politicians and community leaders, have grown nearly as expensive as digging tunnels.